 7. Free Gift

-a) What are the pros and cons of free gifts?
+a) What are the pros and cons of gifts?

 - Brand Awareness: One of the best ways to “get your name out there” is by giving out free gifts.
 It is a way of creating awareness and drawing attention to our brand.

 - Increase sales: When you add value to your customers through gifts, they will be willing to spend on products from your brand.
-The key to making customers spend more on your products, is by making them feel special and valued.
+The key to making customers spend more on your products is making them feel special and valued.

-- Cost effective promotion: Applying this method helps you advertise for your company at a very low price. compared to other methods like TV, Radio, Newspaper and Social media ad, promotional gifts have a way of directly touching the emotions of the customer.
+- Cost-effective promotion: Applying this method helps you advertise for your company at a very low price. compared to other methods like TV, Radio, Newspaper, and Social media ads, promotional gifts have a way of directly touching the emotions of the customer.

-- Low profit margin: If your cost structure or pricing strategy is poor, it will impact your profit margin. consequently, offering free gifts will rather hurt your brand instead of help it grow.
+- Low-profit margin: If your cost structure or pricing strategy is poor, it will impact your profit margin. consequently, offering free gifts will hurt your brand instead of helping it grow.

 b) When is it ideal to offer free gifts?

-Example: Esteer Lauder, a skincare shop decided to give away samples of their foundation.
-The rule to be followed is filling a form and entering an activation code and you get it for free.
+Example: Estee Lauder, a skincare shop decided to give away samples of their foundation.
+The rule to be followed is filling out a form and entering an activation code and you get it for free.

 c) How can you set up a free gift on your online shop?